 Application if you are based at an Ohio Academic Institution

 Statewide academic allocation of computing resources and services is a peer-reviewed account process governed by the Allocations Committee of the Statewide Users Group and subject to the Ohio Supercomputer Center (OSC) Code of Ethics for Academic Users.
 Ohio Academic Clients are eligible for highly subsidized access to OSC resources, with fees generally only being charged above certain resource thresholds.
-These clients must submit a proposal that is potentially peer-reviewed and/or approved by their host insitution.
+These clients must submit a proposal that is potentially peer-reviewed and/or approved by their host institution.
 More information is available here.

-OSC's online project application is part of an electronic system that leads you through the process step by step.
+OSC's online project application through our Client Portal is part of an electronic system that leads you through the process step by step.
 Before you begin to fill in the application form, especially if you are new to the process, look at the Project Application Help page.
 From this help page, please note the required materials for each request.
 Have all information and materials (suggested reviewer names and addresses, proposal text file names, etc.) at hand before you begin the application form.
 You can save a partially completed project application form for later use.
 As a reminder, you cannot re-submit application materials if they have already been used.

 Application if you are NOT based at an Ohio Academic Institution